 The process of legalizing documents for international use is crucial in ensuring their validity and acceptance in foreign countries.
 One way to legalize documents, such as marriage certificates, is by obtaining an Apostille stamp.
 The steps involved in obtaining an Apostille stamp for a marriage certificate usually include the following:

-Other documents that may require an Apostille stamp include birth certificates, adoption papers, divorce certificates, power of attorney documents, and academic transcripts and diplomas.
+Other documents that may require an Apostille stamp include birth certificates, marriage licenses, adoption papers, divorce certificates, power of attorney documents, and academic transcripts and diplomas.

 2. Proof of Authenticity

 Proof of authenticity is a crucial reason for obtaining an apostille stamp on your marriage certificate.
 This stamp verifies the genuineness of the document and ensures its acceptance in foreign countries.
-The process of obtaining an apostille stamp for a marriage certificate involves several steps:
+The process of obtaining an apostille stamp for a marriage certificate involves several steps to authenticate the document:

 For other documents, such as birth certificates, adoption papers, divorce certificates, power of attorney documents, and academic transcripts and diplomas, an apostille stamp is also necessary to establish their authenticity for international use.